6 Senators Assessing Trump's HHS Nominee Own Health Care Stocks, Too

 KHN compiled a database of assets listed as "corporate securities stock."
 It included all stock owners in the immediate family, including spouses and dependent children.
 Two of the original 40 senators filed their reports on paper instead of electronically.
 The paper forms don't classify assets as "corporate securities stock," so those had to be examined individually.

-Warner, who filed on paper, disclosed that his limited liability company, MRW Biotech Investors, holds between $250,000 and $500,000 in shares of Ziopharm Oncology, Inc. Warner's LLC invested in a venture capital fund that invested in Ziopharm before it went public.
+Warner, who filed on paper, disclosed that his limited liability company, MRW Biotech Investors, holds between $250,000 and $500,000 in shares of Ziopharm Oncology Inc. Warner's LLC invested in a venture capital fund that invested in Ziopharm before it went public.
 Ninety-six percent of the investment company is owned by Warner's trust.

 "Sen. Warner's investments are managed by an independent trustee, and have been since before he became governor of Virginia in 2002," said Rachel Cohen, Warner's press secretary.

 Kaine is new to the HELP Committee this year.
-His 2015 disclosure revealed that his children and their cousins collectively owned a trust set up by their grandmother that contained between $51,000 and $115,000 in health stocks, most of which were Bristol Myers Squibb.
+His 2015 disclosure revealed that his children and their cousins collectively owned a trust set up by their grandmother that contained between $51,000 and $115,000 in health stocks, most of which were Bristol-Myers Squibb.
 His office declined to comment.

 Kaiser Health News, a nonprofit health newsroom whose stories appear in news outlets nationwide, is an editorially independent part of the Kaiser Family Foundation.
 KHN's coverage of prescription drug development, costs and pricing is supported in part by the Laura and John Arnold Foundation.